Safety Data Sheet

 Chemical Family: Metal

-In all routes of exposure, seek medical treatment immediately.
-Medial problems take priority over radiological concerns.
-See treatment/first aid measures below.
+- In all routes of exposure, seek medical treatment immediately.

 Necessary First Aid Measures

-INGESTION: If swallowed, wash out mouth with water provided person is conscious.
-Call a physician.
+- Wash out mouth with water provided person is conscious.

 - immediately wash skin with soap and copious amounts of water.

-Most Important Symptoms/Effects, Acute and Delayed: Uranium is a nephrotoxin, damaging the kidneys.
+Most Important Symptoms Acute and Delayed: Uranium is a nephrotoxin, damaging the kidneys.
 Uranium is a skin, eyes, and mucous membrane irritant.

 Suitable Extinguishing Media: Dry chemical, carbon dioxide, water spray, or regular.

 Hazardous combustion products: Thermal decomposition may release toxic and/or hazardous gases.